mohammadimathstar/ECtHR-Network/README.md

 pip install neo4j
 ```

+## Overview
+To create the Graph Database, we need to perform the following steps:
+1) Download meta-data and texts from HUDOC.
+2) Create citation networks (using Networkx) of judgments and decisions, separately.
+3) Merge two citation networks (judgments and decisions).
+4) Create Neo4j Graph Database.

-## Download HUDOC
+## 1) Download HUDOC
 To download HUDOC database, use the code presented in [HUDOC](https://github.com/WillSkywalker/HUDOCcrawler).

-## Creation of the citation network
-To represent a case law in the network, we use this pattern:
-- `'application_number:year'`: its application number + the year of the judgment

 After downloading the HUDOC database (containing both meta-data and texts), we create a dataframe containing:
 - columns containing of meta-data, and
 - `'text'` column: containing the text of case laws.

 The dataframe is saved as .csv file, called `JUDGMENTS_full.csv` and `DECISIONS_full.csv`, in the `./data/download/` director.

+## 2) Creation of the citation network (Networkx)
+To represent a case law in the network, we use this pattern:
+- `'application_number:year'`: its application number + the year of the judgment

 To create the citation network for judgments: